Den Brotheridge

-Life
+Early life and family

 Den Brotheridge was born in Smethwick, Staffordshire, the son of Herbert Charles and Lilian Brotheridge.
 He was educated at Smethwick Technical College and played football for the Aston Villa Colts and cricket for Mitchells and Butlers, Smethwick.
 He became an inspector of weights and measures with Aylesbury Borough Council.
 He married Margaret Plant on 30 August 1940 who was eight months pregnant when he left for Normandy.
 His daughter Margaret Brotheridge was born two weeks after he was killed.

+Military service and commemoration

-Brotheridge was commissioned into the Oxfordshire and Buckinghamshire Light Infantry in July 1942.
+On 4 July 1942, Brotheridge was commissioned into the Oxfordshire and Buckinghamshire Light Infantry, British Army, as a second lieutenant.
 He was chosen to command 25 Platoon (also known as first platoon) in Major John Howard's 'D' Company, 2nd Oxfordshire and Buckinghamshire Light Infantry, 6th Airlanding Brigade, 6th Airborne Division.
 The original plan was for Lieutenant David Wood to lead the first platoon across the Caen canal bridge, however shortly before D-Day Howard changed the order of landing and Brotheridge was selected to lead the first platoon across the bridge at Benouville.